longmetal7127/metal-docs/docs/Bumper-Bots/index.md

 # Bumper Bots

 We use Bumper Bots for STEM nights, among other reasons.
-There are two robots, Yella Fella (yellow) and Funny Lad (Black) The code for these is different because Funny Lad runs on Spark Maxs, and Yella Fella runs on Sparks.
+There are two robots, Yella Fella (yellow) and Funny Lad (black) The code for these is different because Funny Lad runs on Spark Maxs, and Yella Fella runs on Sparks.

 - The code for Funny Lad is  [here](https://github.com/longmetal7127/Funny-Lad).